petaki/satellite/README.md

 ### Application Series Buttons

-- Maximum 4 items
+- Maximum `4` items.
-- The first item is the default
+- The first item is the `default`.
-- The order does not matter from the second item
+- The order does not matter from the second item.

 ```
 APP_SERIES_BUTTONS=last_5_minutes,last_1_hour,last_24_hours,last_7_days